oasys/www.oasys.net/content/fragments/erspan-on-nexus7k.md

   no shut
 ```

-Traffic is be encapsulated and sent to the target device.
-Wireshark
+Traffic is encapsulated and sent to the target device.
+Wireshark will
-will fully decode the traffic including the original packet in the GRE
+fully decode the traffic including the original packet in the GRE
 payload.
 In this particular situation, though, there was lots of other
 traffic and I needed to filter only the packets I was concerned about.
 I used packet offsets in the `tcpdump` filter expression to match UDP